Estimote/Android-Proximity-SDK/README.md

         .create();
 ```
 You zones can be defined with the below options:
-- **forAttachmentKey** - the key you want to trigger actions for.
-Value is omitted when checking the predicate (wildcard).
 - **forAttachmentKeyAndValue** - the exact key and value that will trigger this zone actions.
 - **onEnterAction** - the action that will be triggered when the user enters the zone
 - **onExitAction** - the action that will be triggered when the user exits the zone.